Phase transitions and composite order in $\mathrm{U}(1)^N$ lattice London models: Introduction

-The problem of the order of the superconducting phase transition has long been a subject of intense debate.
-In mean-field BCS theory the phase transition is second-order,\cite{Ginzburg1950, PhysRev.108.1175} i.e.\ there is no latent heat but a discontinuity in the specific heat.
-The first studies of fluctuations in systems with local $\mathrm{U}(1)$ symmetry included the fluctuation of the gauge field and concluded that in contrast to neutral systems, i.e.\ superfluids, superconductors have a first-order transition.\cite{PhysRevD.7.1888, PhysRevLett.32.292} Later work revised this conclusion by showing that the result may apply only for type 1 superconductors, while to describe the opposite extreme type 2 superconductor it is crucial to include topologically nontrivial excitations, i.e.\ vortices \cite{Peskin1978122, PhysRevLett.47.1556}.
-They concluded that thermally exited vortex loops make the phase transition continuous and in the so-called ``inverted-XY" universality class.
-This conclusion is based on taking the London limit, where a duality mapping was constructed\cite{Peskin1978122, PhysRevLett.47.1556} that relates a statistical sum of a 3D lattice London superconductor and a statistical sum of the superfluid 3DXY-model with inverted temperature.
+In mean-field BCS theory, the superconducting phase transition is second order,\cite{Ginzburg1950, Bardeen1957b} i.e., there is no latent heat but a discontinuity in the specific heat.
+The first studies of fluctuations in systems with local $\mathrm{U}(1)$ symmetry included the fluctuation of the gauge field and concluded that -- in contrast to neutral systems, i.e., superfluids -- superconductors have a first-order transition.\cite{Coleman1973, Halperin1974} Later work revised this conclusion by showing that the result may apply only for type 1 superconductors, while to describe the opposite extreme type 2 superconductor it is crucial to include topologically nontrivial excitations, i.e., vortices.\cite{Peskin1978, Dasgupta1981} It was concluded that thermally exited vortex loops make the transition continuous and in the so-called inverted-XY universality class.
+This conclusion is based on taking the London limit, where a duality mapping was constructed\cite{Peskin1978, Dasgupta1981} that relates a statistical sum of a three-dimensional (3D) lattice London superconductor and a statistical sum of the superfluid 3D XY model with inverted temperature.
 The duality argument related the statistical mechanics of proliferation of vortices in a system with local $\mathrm{U}(1)$ symmetry, which are directed loops with short-range interaction, to a condensation of directed loops with long-range interaction.
-Hence the term inverted-XY model: approaching a superconducting phase transition from below in temperature is dual to approaching a superfluid transition from above.
-For strongly type-2 superconductors this conclusion was later backed by numerical simulations.\cite{PhysRevB.57.3123} Therefore, for single-component superconductors, a tricritical point determined by the Ginzburg-Landau parameter $\kappa=\lambda/\xi$, that separates first-order transitions from continuous ones, was searched for using various methods.\cite{Kleinert1982, PhysRevB.28.5378, PhysRevLett.76.4588, PhysRevB.65.104501, PhysRevD.93.121701}
+Hence the term inverted-XY class: approaching a superconducting transition from below in temperature is dual to approaching a superfluid transition from above.
+For strongly type-2 superconductors this conclusion was later backed by numerical simulations.\cite{Nguyen1998a} Therefore, for single-component superconductors, a tricritical point determined by the Ginzburg-Landau parameter $\kappa=\lambda/\xi$, which separates discontinuous transitions from continuous ones, was searched for using various methods.\cite{Kleinert1982, Bartholomew1983, Herbut1996, Mo2002, Fejos2016}